YoloNomy/YoloNomy.github.io/_thermo/statistical/stat.md

 \end{cases}
 $$

+asking respectively for the mean energy of a particle to be given by $\langle E \rangle$ and the sum of probabilities to be conserved.

 <details>
   <summary>Lagrange multipliers</summary>

 </details>

-Maximizing $S$...
-Lagrange multipliers giving us the probability for a single particle to be in the state of energy $E_i$:
+Once $S$ is maximized, we can obtain the probability for a single particle to be in the state of energy $E_i$:

 $$
 \boxed{p_i = \frac{1}{Z}e^{-\beta E_i}}